 Fraser Island was a source of mineral sands until the late 1970s and timber until 1991.
 World Heritage listing was granted in 1992.

 The most interesting inland drives on Fraser Island are clearly signposted with colour-coded direction arrows at intersections.
-For this reason we haven’t compiled the usual trek notes, with kilometre readings.

 The suggested drives are marked on Island maps and if you’re camping at Central Station or on the beach between Dilli Village and Cathedral Beach Resort you’re in the ideal place to start these drives.

 Lake Garawongera Tourist Drive – this one-hour drive passes through tall forest that was extensively logged in the past.
 There are many stumps with wood cutters’ plank grooves cut in them.
 There are several rainforest patches on this drive, but near the beach the trees are smaller and the forest is quite open.
 The Lake is deep and pristine, flanked by reed beds and water-loving melaleucas.

 Central Lakes Tourist Drive – this two-hour drive takes in Lake Wabby – the lake that’s gradually being invaded by a sand ‘blow’ and the favoured swimming lake, Lake McKenzie.

 The start of the loop is difficult to spot on the beach, but is signposted Cornwells Rd.
 This track climbs up to the Lake Wabby lookout and then leads to Lake McKenzie.

 The loop continues through the magnificent timber stands in Pile Valley to Central Station, where you can catch up on Fraser Island’s history at the visitors’ centre.
 The Wanggoolba Creek boardwalk is an essential short stroll, before you rejoin the track and head for the beach at Eurong.

 Although the driving time for this trek is two hours, side visits to the lakes and time spent at Central Station can make it a great day out.